 - We’ve provided hand sanitisers at the entry, bathrooms and at various places throughout the building.

 - We will continue to be guided by the WA Government’s health guidelines and will provide updates to this information.

 - There is no limit to how long you can stay in the foyer at HEART if you are viewing an exhibition in our gallery spaces.

 - Tickets can be printed at home or shown on your mobile device at the entry.

-If you are not feeling well in the week prior to the event please play it safe; stay home and rest up rather than attending the show.
-Send us an email to [email protected] to discuss your ticket/s in this scenario.
+- If you are not feeling well in the week prior to the event, please play it safe; stay home and rest up rather than attending the show.

 To subscribe to monthly email updates from the HEART, enter your preferred email address into the News and Updates email field at the very bottom of our website and simply click the red arrow to be added to our online mailing list.

 You can also find all our current and upcoming events on the ‘What’s On’ page of our website.